INFINITYX00/eslando/README.md

 ## Accessing the Deployed Application

-The Digital Product Passport for Eslando is deployed on Vercel, a cloud platform for deploying applications.
+The Relabel Digital Product Passport for Eslando is deployed on Vercel, a cloud platform for deploying applications.
 You can access the deployed application [here](https://eslando.vercel.app/?product=0) from a mobile or if from accessing from desktop hit F12 and press CTRL + SHIFT + M to enter mobile mode.
 This product is an example if you were to scan a QR code.
 Feel free to explore the application and provide any feedback or suggestions for improvement.
 <br>
 Here are all the products we are currently displaying:
 <br>